Jobs in Shanghai, China

 Experienced, versatile professionals in Shanghai will be in a strong position to find jobs, with employers seeking the best candidates to step in and help grow the business.
 Bilingual candidates are currently in strong demand—especially those with a finance background.
 With the economy continuing to expand, many companies are growing quickly and require skilled employees to help them reach their goals for expansion.

-Shanghai Expat Job search advice
+China Expat Job search advice

 - Your resume gets your foot in the door, so it must be up to date with your skills and a detailed work history.